 The image below shows the Inventory screen for the database rule set with a structured column.
-To quickly access an assigned File Format from this screen (books.xml in this example), click on the Actions button (...) and select the Edit File Format option from the dropdown.
+To quickly access an assigned File Format from this screen (books.xml in this example), click icon under the Actions column.

-(i) Users can assign algorithms to the fields inside document store selected file format by either clicking on the Actions button (...) and selecting the Edit File Format option in the grid or by going to Settings > Data Format and click on the assigned File Format name.
+(i) Users can assign algorithms to the fields inside the document store selected file format by either clicking on ▶ under Actions column in the grid or by going to Settings > Data Format and clicking on the assigned File Format name.